Dual metrics on the boundary of strictly polyhedral hyperbolic 3-manifolds: Preliminaries

 \subsection{Polyhedral hyperbolic manifolds}

 \begin{dfn} We say that a hyperbolic metric $g$ on $M$ is \emph{polyhedral} if each point $p \in \partial M(g)$ has a neighborhood isometric to a convex polyhedral set in $\H^3$.
-It is \emph{strictly polyhedral} if the distance between the boundary and the convex core is positive. \end{dfn}
+It is \emph{strictly polyhedral} if, in addition, the distance between the boundary and the convex core is positive. \end{dfn}

-For $p \in \partial M$, the \emph{spherical link} of $p$ in $M(g)$ is the part of the unit sphere in $T_p N(\overline g)$ that is cut out by the directions to $M(g)$.
+For $p \in \partial M$ the \emph{spherical link} of $p$ in $M(g)$ is the part of the unit sphere in $T_p N(\overline g)$ that is cut out by the directions to $M(g)$.
 If the spherical link of $p$ is a half-sphere, then $p$ is called \emph{regular} in $M(g)$.
 If it is a spherical lune, then $p$ is called a \emph{ridge point} in $M(g)$.
 Otherwise, it is called a \emph{vertex} of $M(g)$, and its spherical link is a convex spherical polygon.
-We denote the set of vertices by $V(g)$.
 The closures of the connected components of the set of regular points in $M(g)$ are called \emph{faces} of $M(g)$ and constitute \emph{the face decomposition} of $M(g)$.
-By $F(g)$ we denote the set of faces of $M(g)$.
+We denote by $F(g)$ the set of faces of $M(g)$.
 The \emph{edges} of $M(g)$ are closures of the connected components of the set of ridge points of $M(g)$.

 \begin{lm} Let $g$ be a strictly polyhedral metric on $M$.
 Then each edge is a segment between vertices and all faces are isometric to compact hyperbolic polygons. \end{lm}

 \begin{proof} If an edge can be extended infinitely at least in one direction or is a closed geodesic, then its lift to the universal cover ends in the limit set $\Lambda(\overline g)$.
 Hence, the distance to $\tilde C(\overline g)$ would tend to zero along this lift, which is a contradiction as $\partial M$ is compact and the distance to the convex core of $g$ is positive.